 Have you been to Slate Run Metro Park?
 We want to know what. you liked and enjoyed during your visit.
 Drop us a comment below to let us know!

-If you love hiking or being outdoors be sure to check out our Ohio Metro Parks Category where you can learn about all the central Ohio metro parks.
+If you love hiking or being outdoors be sure to check out our Ohio Metro Parks Category where you can learn about all the central Ohio metro parks, including the beautiful Prairie Oaks Metro Park.
 If you are ever in Yellow Springs, be sure to check out our Yellow Springs Hiking Guide!